edthedev/edthedev.github.io/meta/slides.md

 {% endraw %}
 ```

-> Tip: Because the sides spend part of their life as `HTML`, I am able to style however I want using my mad `CSS`` skills.
+> Tip: Because the sides spend part of their life as `HTML`, I am able to style however I want using my mad `CSS` skills.

-Because I'm doing an extra bit of `JavaScript`, I must exempt the `/slides` folder from being processed by `Eleventy.js`:
+Because I'm doing an extra bit of `JavaScript`, I must exempt the `/slides` folder from being processed by `Eleventy.js` in `.eleventy.js`:

 ```javascript
   eleventyConfig.addPassthroughCopy("slides");  // My slide decks